West Virginia Reptile Expo

 A few pro-tips for our guests

-Research, research, research!
-Basically what you're already doing now, great job!
-But what you also want to make sure to do, is consider researching what reptiles or exotics you're wanting to bring home from the WVRE.
+-Research, research, research!
+Basically, what you're already doing now -- great job!
+You also want to make sure to research what reptiles or exotics you're wanting to bring home from the WVRE.
 This helps you know how to properly house your new reptile, amphibian, etc in the best way possible!
+Each individual animal species has its own care requirements that the owner must learn about and understand.
 Achieving and maintaining the proper temperature gradients, lighting, humidity, and enclosure size is super important in ensuring both you and your new pet's relationship with each other is the most successful possible!
+Be sure to ask lots of questions at the expo so that you can be well informed on your new pet!